 As part of the wider Pacific campaign between Japan and the United States, the Japanese navy and air force launched an attack on the exposed US naval base of Dutch Harbor, Amaknak island, in the centre of the Aleutian Islands.
 More than 600 miles from the nearest US air support based on mainland Alaska, the base was considered easy pickings for the Japanese military.
 However, after dispatching a fleet of torpedo bombers to attack the base, the Japanese pilots found it defended by US fighter planes and heavy anti-aircraft fire, driving them off with minimal damage.
 A second attack was more successful, destroying a hospital and barracks ship.
 This attack was followed by Japanese invasions of Kiska and Attu islands in early June 1942, occupied only by native Aleut tribespeople.

 Fearing that the island provided a strike base in reach of the US West Coast, the US launched the Aleutian Islands campaign.
 By May 1942 the Americans had recaptured Attu after heavy fighting and subsequently launched Operation Cottage, the codename for their invasion of neighbouring Kiska.
 The American 7th Infantry Division and Canadian 6th Infantry Division were tasked with capturing the island.
 However, Japanese strategists had come to the conclusion that the island was indefensible and steadily withdrew the troops stationed there.
-Despite surveillance noting signs of Japanese withdrawal and reduced movement on the island, the attack was launched on August 15 1943, with the American and Canadian troops landing on opposite sides of the island.
+Despite surveillance noting signs of Japanese withdrawal and reduced movement on the island, the attack was launched on August 15 1943.
+American and Canadian troops landed on opposite sides of the island.
 In total, 34,000 men took part in the invasion.